ibexa/documentation-developer/docs/tutorials/platform_beginner/2_create_the_content_model.md

     You can learn how to work with Pages in [another tutorial](../enterprise_beginner/ez_enterprise_beginner_tutorial_-_its_a_dogs_world.md).

-Go back to the Content structure page by selecting **Content** in the top bar.
+Go back to the content by selecting **Content structure** in the left menu.
-Then browse the Content tree and create a Folder named *All Rides* using the **Create** button in the Action bar on the right of the screen.
+Then browse the Content tree and create a Folder named *All Rides* using the **Create content** button on the top right of the screen.
 Publish the Folder.

-While in the folder, create a few of Rides using the **Create** button, add photos and publish them.
+While in the folder, create a few of Rides using the **Create content** button, add photos and publish them.

 ![Ready for Step 3](img/bike_tutorial_all_rides_admin.png)